Oak tree characteristics

 Oaks are trees with medicinal properties

 In addition to its use as wood, leaves and bark of oak, and not so frequently fruits and oak apples (galls), have been used and are used in herbal medicine.
 Oak medicinal properties derived from its astringent properties that are granted by its richness in tannins (gallic and ellagic acid) and catechins.
-(More information about its medicinal properties in the listing above)
+(More information on its medicinal properties)

 Oaks are trees with edible fruits